Ficool

 "I am.

-Takashi can send all the required documents.
+Takashi can send all required documentation.

-I've already prepared everything."
+I've prepared for this."

 Again.

-I'll do it because I trust you.
+I'll do this because I trust you.

 You know that, don't you?"